 When you think of a Thai beef salad, you might think of Thai flavors in with your typical lettuce, cucumber and tomatoes.
 However the traditional 'waterfall beef', nam tok, is much simpler.
 It has less 'salad' but is packed with delicious flavor, and is easy to make too.

 I don't think I'm alone in being a bit of a fan of Asian salads.
 So many have such wonderful flavors, balancing sourness, heat and sometimes sweet as in the classic green papaya salad.
 Even ones that might look more like Western salads have a twist, like the dressing on Luang Prabang salad (Laos salad).

 Many were firm favorites on our trip to Thailand and Laos many years ago.
 Especially in the heat of the day, the freshness, with that bit of spice, was just what you needed.

 Then there are salads that are more meat than 'salad' like chicken larp, and this nam tok, 'waterfall beef'.
 They might not fit in with what many would typically call a salad since the only greens are herbs, but they really are worth getting to know as the flavors are wonderful.

 Just like chicken larp, this Thai beef salad makes a great lunch, for example, or have it alongside a few other side dishes to make a fuller meal.
-I’ve drawn on this recipe as my base for what you see here.
+I've drawn on this recipe from Eating Thai Food as my base for what you see here.

 What's in a traditional Thai beef salad?